 Texas Tech University's operating policies and procedures are reviewed via the university's online approval platform, Curriculog.

-Please see the Curriculog OP Approval Guide for step-by-step instructions for reviewing OPs in Curriculog.
+Please see the Curriculog OP Instructions for step-by-step instructions and troubleshooting for reviewing and approving OPs in Curriculog.

 Initiating the Review Process

 An OP may be requested for review at any time if the need arises.
 The person requesting the review should ask the Office of Official Publications to route the OP in Curriculog to initiate the process.
 This request can be made by using the Requesting an OP for Review form or by emailing Kaelene Hansen (Kaelene.M.Hansen@ttu.edu).